saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 ### Integration

-Before proceeding, please disable any services which process coredumps or modify `/proc/sys/kernel/core_pattern` (such as apport)
+Before proceeding, make sure to turn off any services that process coredumps or modify `/proc/sys/kernel/core_pattern`, such as apport.

 ### Deploy Client Configuration

-Coresnap requires a copy of the coroner client configuration file (coroner.cf), which should be provided to you by a Backtrace rep. Place a copy of this file in `/usr/local/etc/coroner.cf`.
+Coresnap requires a copy of the coroner client configuration file (coroner.cf), which should be provided to you by a Backtrace representative.
+Place a copy of this file in `/usr/local/etc/coroner.cf`.

 Note that this file will need to be updated for each new project token (see [Create Additional Projects](#create-additional-projects))

 ### Prepare Coresnap.conf

-Copy `/opt/backtrace/etc/coresnap/coresnap.conf` to either `/usr/local/etc/coresnap/coresnap.conf` or `/etc/coresnap/coresnap.conf`.
-The new file is where you'll make changes to the coresnap configuration when customizing your installation later on.
+Copy the file `/opt/backtrace/etc/coresnap/coresnap.conf` to either `/usr/local/etc/coresnap/coresnap.conf` or `/etc/coresnap/coresnap.conf`.
+The new file is where you'll changes to the Coresnap configuration when customizing your installation later.

 On FreeBSD, copy `/opt/backtrace/etc/coresnap/coresnap.conf.sample` to `/opt/backtrace/etc/coresnap/coresnap.conf` instead.

-Note that installing coresnap does not create the paths `/usr/local/etc/coresnap/coresnap.conf` or `/etc/coresnap/coresnap.conf` - If they do not exist, go ahead and create them yourself.
+Note that installing Coresnap does not create the paths `/usr/local/etc/coresnap/coresnap.conf` or `/etc/coresnap/coresnap.conf` - If they do not exist, you can create them manually.

 ### Start and Test Coresnap